PTMC7216/unnamed-game/README.md

 # Unnamed Game

-A top-down 2D adventure RPG game created in Python with Pygame & PyTMX.
+A top-down 2D adventure RPG created in Python with Pygame & PyTMX.

-Heavily inspired by older RPGMaker games, this game attempts to replicate the overall feeling they provided while also introducing a number of unique features, such as: line of sight exploration, seamless area transitions, deeper item interactibility, and more.
+This game attempts to recreate the overall feeling provided by older RPGMaker games.
+It includes a number of features which aren't typically seen in the genre, but still remains true to the experience.
+For example: line of sight exploration, seamless area transitions, additional item interactibility, and more.

 ## Default Controls